xrdocs/design/_blogs/2018-07-31-peering-fabric-hld-1_5.md

 as peer interface configuration, peer BGP configuration, and adding physical interfaces to an existing peer bundle.

+In addition to model-driven configuration and operation, the Peering Fabric also support ZTP operation for automated device provisioning.
+ZTP is useful both in production as well as staging environments to automate initial device software installation, deploy an initial bootstrap configuration, as well as advanced functionality triggered by ZTP scripts.

 ## Advanced Security

 Release 1.5 of the Cisco Peering Fabric enhances the design by adding advanced